Understanding Sex Offender Laws And Registration Requirements In Minnesota

-In 2011, a former Penn State defensive coordinator and winner of two national championships was charged with a 40-count indictment of sexually assaulting several young boys.
+In 2011, a former Penn State defensive coordinator and winner of two national championships was charged with a 40-count indictment involving his sexually assaulting several young boys.
 Prior to the indictment, the man was considered a model citizen who ran a summer football camp for children and was looked up to by many.

-Sex Crimes in Minnesota
+Sex Crimes In Minnesota

-Sex Offender Registration and the Information Collected
+Sex Offender Registration And The Information Collected

 - Murder while committing or attempting criminal sexual conduct in the first or second degree with force or violence

 - Possession or distribution of child pornography

 - Soliciting a minor to engage in prostitution or sexual conduct

 Additionally, someone entering Minnesota to reside, work or attend school is required to register if he or she was convicted of a similar crime in another state.
 These registration requirements include:

 - Address of primary and secondary residence(s), and any property owned, leased or rented in Minnesota